raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 | 25ms | 4.7s | 195ms | 24× |
 | 50ms (remote) | 8.8s | 0.33s | **27×** |

-The point of oj was never "another bundler."
-It was: keep the ecosystem you already have (your config, your plugins, your framework) and make the loop underneath it disappear.
+Note: the part I am more interest is memory and here's why.

 ## How it got here

 oj started as a project to fix my own problems.
 I was working on another repository and watching agents run `vite build` over and over, each build process carrying gigabytes of memory, and I got tired enough to try building the thing I wished I had.
-That's the whole origin: frustration, and free time.
+The origin story is just frustration.

+Eventually in my work using vite was almost making my machine fly because of high memory and swap usage!
+It only happens if you use many agents trying to work in different worktrees though.

-At some point it started showing up in my day job at [Lovable](https://lovable.dev), quietly, behind a flag.
-People got excited.
+At some point it started showing up in my day job at [Lovable](https://lovable.dev).
+People got excited, ofc who would want free memory space.
 They started using it, filing issues, and sending patches.
 It's still an experimental research project (the README still says *use at your own risk*, and it means it).

 The app it runs there is not a toy: a production TanStack Start build with a client graph around 18,000 modules and a `vite.config` that loads more than fifty plugins.
 That turned out to be the best stress test oj ever had.

-Getting it to boot that app in a couple of seconds instead of tens, on a fraction of the memory, didn't come from one clever trick; it came from a stack of small, individually-measured changes: persistent caches for the codegen, the client bundle, and the SSR loader; a single plugin host instead of two; loader hooks moved in-thread.
-Each is a modest win on its own, and they compound.
+To be honest getting it to boot that app in a couple of seconds instead of tens, on a fraction of the memory, didn't come from one clever trick.
+It came from a stack of small changes I measured one by one: persistent caches (codegen, client bundle, SSR loader), a single plugin host instead of two, loader hooks moved in-thread.
+Each is a modest win on its own, and they add up.
 All of it lives in the public repo.

+Had to study vite and rolldown source code past months, but now it builds ok.

 <img src="/assets/images/posts/oj-github-repo.png" alt="The oj repository on GitHub" style="width: 100%; max-width: 100%; height: auto; border: 1px solid #e6e5e2; border-radius: 10px;" />